DarKim59/blaise-stackdriver-logging/README.md

 In each of the above configuration files the C# service(s) there is a <source> tag element for each C# service.
 The log file specified in each <source> tag element is the file that gets pushed to Stackdriver.

+## The following configuration below (manual option) is done automatically by the Azure pipelines for all c# services.
+No manual configuration of the winodows service is required now.
+Left below description for information.

-## Configure windows services to log a message to a file when an unexpected failure occures
+## MANUAL - Configure windows services to log a message to a file when an unexpected failure occures

     1. On the Blaise c# windows service, right click and goto the properties.
 Go to the recovery tab, ensure the following:-